 The death of a loved one is an incredibly difficult time.
 Not only are you emotionally drained, but after the funeral you have the added anxiety of sorting through legal documents, financial information and the last will and testament of the deceased.
 You want to make sure you take care of any financial loose ends, and that can turn into an overwhelming task.

 One obstacle some may have to deal with after the death of a loved one is a mortgage.
 If you already have a home loan payment of your own, you might not be able to afford to take on another.
-So what happens if you inherit a house with a mortgage, and what do you do next?
-We’ve got a few tips and things to consider when managing an inherited mortgage
+So, what happens if you inherit a house with a mortgage, and what do you do next?
+We’ve got a few tips and things to consider when managing an inherited mortgage.

 Because the deceased individual’s debts still need to be paid off, their remaining assets will need to be sold to pay lenders what they are owed.
 This could come in the form of physical or liquid assets, depending on the size of the estate of the individual.

 When all debts have been settled, the remaining assets are distributed among the heirs.
 In many cases, this could mean inheriting their home, even if that home still has an outstanding balance on the mortgage.

-Gather All The Mortgage Documents
+4. Gather All The Mortgage Documents

 Hopefully, the homeowner kept a file of their mortgage documents.
 At the very least, try to find a document saying who services the mortgage.
 You, or your family attorney, will need to call the servicer to notify them of the death.
 Chances are they’ll want a copy of the death certificate before you can move forward.
 After verifying the death and updating documents, the servicer will then be able to tell you how much is left on the mortgage and how much the monthly mortgage payment is.
 At this point, you’ll have the information you need to decide how to deal with the remainder of the mortgage.